 Linking objects that have been compiled with -fno-exceptions automatically selects the libraries without exceptions.
-You can use the linker option --no\exceptions to diagnose whether the objects being linked contain exceptions.
+You can use the linker option --no_exceptions to diagnose whether the objects being linked contain exceptions.

-Note

-If an exception propagates into a function that has been compiled without exceptions support, then the
+Note - If an exception propagates into a functio program terminates. n that has been compiled without exceptions support, then the

-program terminates.